 The computer operates on DC power, which can be supplied by an AC or a DC power source.
 The AC power source must be rated at 100 V-240 V, 50 Hz-60 Hz.
 Although the computer can be powered from a standalone DC power source, it should be powered only with an AC adapter or a DC power source that is supplied and approved by HP for use with this computer.

 The computer can operate on DC power within one or more of the following specifications.
-Operating voltage and current varies by platform.
 The voltage and current for your computer is located on the regulatory label.